ethan-crypto/decentralized-crowdfunding-app/README.md

 # decentralized-crowdfunding-app
 A decentralized crowdfunding application named "Make it Happen".
-It is powered by IPFS and Ethereum smart contracts and interacts with the DAI stable coin.
+It is powered by IPFS and Ethereum smart contracts and interacts with a mock DAI stable coin.

 **Overview of the protocol:**